RohitKulthe/Vehicle_Data_analysis_Dashboard/README.md

 # Vehicle_Data_analysis_Dashboard
-it is made using json file, html, css, javascript
+it is made using PowerBI